camunda/camunda-docs-manual/content/reference/dmn/decision-literal-expression/_index.md

     parent: "dmn-ref"
     pre: "Specify Decision Logic as an Expression"

+aliases: [reference/dmn11/decision-literal-expression/]
 ---

 {{< img src="img/decision-literal-expression.png" title="Decision Literal Expression" class="no-lightbox" >}}

-A decision literal expression represents decision logic which can be depicted as an expression in DMN 1.1.
+A decision literal expression represents decision logic which can be depicted as an expression in DMN 1.3.
 It consists of a [literal expression] and a [variable].

 A decision literal expression is represented by a `literalExpression` element inside a `decision` XML element.